 Dates: Dates are also not mandatory to use, however, must add if preparing for kids.
 Especially if your kid does not eat dates.
 As dates are rich in several nutrients, iron, fiber, and antioxidants.

 Bananas: Banana cake is made from bananas(yellow ripe bananas).
 However, ripe bananas tend to be sweeter and more flavorful, which can enhance the overall taste of the cake.

-Banana cake recipe with walnut (without oven)Course: Cakes, DessertsCuisine: EnglishDifficulty: Easy
+Banana walnut cake recipe (without oven)Course: Cakes, DessertsCuisine: EnglishDifficulty: Easy

 2 Large Eggs